-- The policies and procedures adopted by the Governing Body or Proprietor are fully implemented, and followed by all staff; - Sufficient resources and time are allocated to enable the designated safeguarding lead and other staff to discharge their responsibilities including taking part in strategy discussions and other inter-agency meetings and contributing to the assessments of children. - All staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle blowing policies. - A full working relationship is maintained with the Kirklees Virtual School head teacher Janet Tolley in respect of all pupils at the school who are subject of 'looked after' status.
-(01484 221000)
+- The policies and procedures adopted by the Governing Body or Proprietor are fully implemented, and followed by all staff; - Sufficient resources and time are allocated to enable the designated safeguarding lead and other staff to discharge their responsibilities including taking part in strategy discussions and other inter-agency meetings and contributing to the assessments of children. - All staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle blowing policies. - All staff recognise that looked After Children and care leavers are more vulnerable than other children, often having poorer educational outcomes; therefore, ensuring their wellbeing, safety and welfare, helping them to reach their potential which includes the looked after child who is moving on.
+The school/college will also ensure that care leavers are supported with pathways including liaison with the local authority where a personal advisor will be appointed and a full working relationship is maintained with the Kirklees Virtual School head teacher Janet Tolley (01484 221000) in respect of all pupils at the school who are subject of 'looked after' status